2kunal6/system_design/Data_Intensive_Applications_Martin_Kleppman.md

 - Elastic Systems: Systems that can automatically scale if load increases without manual intervention; good for unpredictable loads, else manual is simpler.
 - Adaptability: Agility of data systems.
 - Tail latency Amplification, Monitoring response times for a running time window using approximation algorithms like forward decay, t-digest etc.
-- Query Language Types: Declarative (Ex. sql), Imprative (Ex.
+- Query Language Types: Declarative (Ex. sql), Imperative (Ex.
 Java, Python), Map-Reduce.
 - Some data stores like Redis are also used as message queues, and some message queues like Kafka guarantee data durability like data stores.

 # Distributed Data
-We might want to distribute our Database from a single machine to multiple machines because it improves the following aspects of our application:
+The previous section built the foundations and the topics discussed there can be implemented on a single machine.
+However, we might want to distribute our Database from a single machine to multiple machines to improve the following aspects of our application:
 1. Scalability: Distributing traffic to multiple machines improve throughput.
 2. Fault-Tolerance/High-Availability: Our systems should reasonably work as a whole even when a few machines fail.
 3. Latency: Latency is improved by serving requests from DataCenters that are geographically closer to clients, so that the requests and responses don't have to travel half way around the world.

-Distributing data across multiple machines is called Horizontal Scaling, or Scaling Out, or Shared Nothing Architecture (because CPUs/RAM/Disc is not shared among machines).
+Distributing data across multiple machines is called **Horizontal Scaling, or Scaling Out, or Shared Nothing Architecture** (because CPUs/RAM/Disc is not shared among machines).
 There are some fundamental problems that we need to handle with Distributed Systems like: Replica Consistency, Availability, Durability, and Latency, among others.

-A different approach to scaling to higher load is to use a single more powerful machine with lots of storage and RAM (called Vertical Scaling or Scaling up), but the problem with this is that the cost grows faster than a linear function here.
+A different approach to scaling to higher load is to use a single more powerful machine with lots of storage and RAM (called **Vertical Scaling or Scaling up**), but the problem with this is that the cost grows faster than a linear function here.

 Depending on our application, either Vertical or Horizontal scaling can work better for us i.e. there's no one silver bullet.

 Distributing data across nodes is commonly achieved either using Replication, or Partitioning, or a combination of both.

 ## Replication
 Replication means keeping a copy of the same data on multiple machines.
-Replication is simple except that we need to handle changes to the replicated data too, and that makes it challenging to achieve.
+Replication is simple, except that we need to handle changes to the replicated data too, and that makes it challenging to achieve.

 ### Leaders and Followers
 Every write to the Database needs to be processed by all the replicas.
-The most common solution to achieve this is called Leader-based replication (or Active-Passive or Master-Slave).
+The most common solution to achieve this is called **Leader-based replication (or Active-Passive or Master-Slave)**.
 Here, one of the replicas is designated as the leader (or master, primary etc.) and all writes go to this replica only.
-The other replicas are called followers (or read-replicas, slaves, secondaries, hot standbys etc.).
+The other replicas are called **followers (or read-replicas, slaves, secondaries, hot standbys etc.)**.

-Whenever the leader receives a new write, it writes it to its local storage and also send these changes to the followers as part of a Replication Log or Change Stream.
+Whenever the leader receives a new write, it writes it to its local storage and also send these changes to the followers as part of a **Replication Log or Change Stream**.
 The followers use this log to write all the data in the same order as they were processes on the leader.
 Here the client must write to the leader, but read can be requested from any replica.

 This is the default behaviour in many DBs like MySQL, MongoDB etc. This is not only used in DBs but also distributed message brokers like Kafka for high available queues, and some network file systems and replicated block devices.

 This pattern is useful for web applications where number of reads is far more compared to write -- reads can be served from multiple replicas.

 ### Synchronous vs Asynchronous Replication
-#### Synchronous
+- Synchronous
   - The leader waits for the follower's confirmation before reporting success to the client and before making the write visible to the other clients.
   - Advantage: The follower is guaranteed to have an up-to-date copy of the data.
   - Disadvantage: The leader must block all writes till the synchronous replica responds, which it does typically in <1s, but could take more time due to network delays or while recovering from a crash.

-#### Asynchronous
+- Asynchronous
   - The leader sends the write messages to the followers and reports success to the client, without waiting for a confirmation from the followers.
   - Advantage: Even if all followers fail, the leader can support writes.
   - Disadvantage: Not durable, because if leader fails then non-replicated writes are lost even if they are confirmed to the client.
   - Eventual Consistency: Data may not be immediately updated in the follower nodes, but eventually the followers catch up after the Replication Lag Time.

-In synchronous replication, any one node outage can halt the entire system, so in practice typically 1 follower is made synchronous and others as asynchronous (semi-synchronous mode).
+- In synchronous replication, any one node outage can halt the entire system, so in practice typically 1 follower is made synchronous and others as asynchronous (semi-synchronous mode).
 If the synchronous node become slow or fails, then another asynchronous follower is made synchronous.

-To setup new followers, take a snapshot of the leader at some point in time when it was consistent (using log sequence number or binlog coordinates for example), copy that consistent snapshot to the followers, and then the followers can request and perform all writes since the snapshot.
+- To setup new followers, take a snapshot of the leader at some point in time when it was consistent (using log sequence number or binlog coordinates for example), copy that consistent snapshot to the followers, and then the followers can request and perform all writes since the snapshot.

 ### How to Handle node outages?
 - When followers fail: After coming back up, followers can request changes from their leader starting from the time that is in its write change log.
 The write change log tells the follower the write after which it crashed.